 Idiopathic Pulmonary Fibrosis is a type of chronic interstitial lung disease of unknown etiology characterized by the scarring of the lungs resulting in decreased lung function.
 Typical characteristics of the disease include progressive dyspnea, unproductive cough, and pulmonary insufficiency.
 It is more common in men than women.

 At MUSC our physicians have expertise in the diagnosis and differentiation of IPF.
 There is currently no known cure for the disease.
 MUSC is actively involved in research and clinical trials to identify treatments and therapies that may slow the progression IPF.
-View a list of currently enrolling clinical trials for patients with IPF.
+Learn how to enroll current clinical trials.

 Our Care Team